4542elgh/kmk_firmware/docs/en/README.md

 - [Combos](combos.md): Adds chords and sequences
 - [Layers](layers.md): Adds layer support (Fn key) to allow many more keys to be put on your keyboard
+- [HoldMod](holdmod.md): Adds support for augmented modifier keys to act as held key when tapped.
 - [HoldTap](holdtap.md): Adds support for augmented modifier keys to act as one key when tapped, and modifier when held.
 - [Mouse keys](mouse_keys.md): Adds mouse keycodes
 - [OneShot](oneshot.md): Adds support for oneshot/sticky keys.